Menopause in the Workplace

 We conclusively agree that more open discussion is required, especially because of the effect on the women, the organisation, and the companies they work for.
 It is thought that labour market dynamics will force a change.
 Sensitivity is required, but by creating a positive atmosphere, change can be augmented.

-Kirstin Hunter was the CEO of Future Super.
-Before resigning, she announced her support for the company introducing an annual 6 days paid menopause leave, renewing debate.
+Kirstin Hunter was the CEO of Future Super Before resigning, she announced her support for the company introducing an annual 6 days paid menopause leave, renewing debate.
 The change is happening.

 If you are interested in looking for a natural all evidenced based Menopause range, we have created the Menopause Collection with you in mind.
 Click here to see who we can help.